 After a couple of years at the Wee Water, Buckley, with his wife and children, left in 1881 to establish another pub near Bourke – the East Tooralo Hotel, which he ran for 15 years.
 Tilpa’s first publican died in Bourke in 1913 at the age of 72.

-The Wee Water’s most notorious host was former mounted trooper, Henry Skipper, who took over the pub when he married the widow of publican John Huffman.
+The Wee Water’s most notorious host was former mounted trooper, Henry Skipper, who took over the running of the pub when he married the widow of publican John Huffman.

 The Skipper family did it tough trying to make a living, according to a newspaper correspondent who visited the Wee Water Hotel in October 1892.
 The Bacchus Marsh reported: